 Thyme (genus Thymus of the mint family Lamiaceae) is a popular seasoning in the kitchen.
 This amazing perennial herb does wonders for the throat and mouth, besides being a popular seasoning in the kitchen.
-You can use it as a gargle for the bad breath or to heal mouth sores, it may help with tonsillitis and laryngitis.
-The best part is that you can mix thyme with honey to treat bronchitis, asthma, cough, respiratory infections and congestion.
+You can use it as a gargle for bad breath or to heal mouth sores, it may help with tonsillitis and laryngitis.
+The best part is that you can mix thyme with honey to treat bronchitis, asthma, cough, respiratory infections, and congestion.

 Experienced landscape designers advise to plant thyme near cabbage or tomatoes in the garden and regularly trim the plants (when they get leggy) because pruning encourages the plant to thrive.

 As well as thyme, sage (Salvia officinalis, the largest genus of plants in the mint family – Lamiaceae) is another common kitchen herb that has great health benefits.
 In the kitchen, it can improve appetite and prevent gas, while as a medicinal herb it can regulate hormones in women, relieve the symptoms of PMS and menopause.
 You can make a sage tea and inhaled the fumes to relieve breathing issues and sore throat and it can be neuroprotective to help with brain diseases.